JcDenis/OptaLinker/README.md

 * In menu go to: _file > Examples > Examples from Custom Libraries > Opta Industrial IoT_ and select an example.
 * Upload sketch to your Opta board.
 Enjoy.

-To use OptaAio in your sketch, see example `OptaLinkerAuto.ino`
+To use OptaLinker in your sketch, see example `OptaLinkerAuto.ino`

 ## CONTRIBUTORS